alexasp/norbis-prediction-20170118/README.md

 **If on a Mac** type this instead:

     sudo pip install awscli --ignore-installed six

-You may need to install pip.
-If so, [follow these instructions](https://pip.pypa.io/en/stable/installing/).

 If you run into trouble with the installation, please consult [this site](http://docs.aws.amazon.com/cli/latest/userguide/installing.html#install-with-pip).